 |Likith Reddy||Dot dot boom||Head of Production|

-Situation Swiggy with its fleet of 120,000+ delivery personnel across 100+ cities, 30 million orders per month and 3.3 billion dollar valuation is the poster-child of India’s online food-delivery market.
-Competition is at its heels fighting for market share, especially among millennials (18-35 y/olds).
-Brands understand that their relationship with this age cohort is critical to long-term growth.
+Situation Swiggy with its fleet of 120,000+ delivery personnel across 100+ cities, 30 million orders per month and 3.3 billion dollar valuation is India’s largest food-delivery mobile app.
+Its competitors like Uber Eats are fighting it for market share, especially among 18-35 y/olds.
+Brands understand that their relationship with this age cohort is critical to their long-term value.
 It’s never been more important for Swiggy to be the preferred choice for an increasingly hard-to-reach target.
-Brief A typical customer orders from Swiggy twice a week and it is one among the many brands they think about when they're hungry.
-Create an idea that drives brand engagement and evoke hunger using social media.
-Objectives Increase preference of Brand Swiggy among its core user-base (18-35 y/olds) Increase engagement with Swiggy’s online community through a one-of-a-kind experience Increase fan-base on Instagram Create memorable experiences around the brand that aid visits to Swiggy
+Brief Swiggy is a mobile-first company and upwards of 95% of our traffic is mobile.
+Our brief was to drive brand engagement on mobile-first social platforms where our audience spends their time.
+Objectives Create an entertaining mobile-first brand experience that aid visits to Swiggy Increase affinity for Brand Swiggy among its core user-base (18-35 y/olds) Increase engagement & collaborate with Swiggy’s online community Build fan-base on Instagram

-In a discount friendly & price-sensitive category like food delivery, there is a frequent shift in loyalty between platforms.
-The primary audience (21-35 y/o, urban) is also an internet-first one: the quickest to adopt new social platform features.
-If we wanted to communicate with this age cohort, we had to get creative with their favourite platforms.
-But then again, 67% of consumer interaction on social media are customer service related.
-Instagram’s comparatively friendlier personality combined with the direct element of messaging was an ideal combination for the brand to ease into fun customer engagement, atypical to usual social media.
-With voice notes, we noticed that Instagram inbox features could also be hacked to hold amusing direct conversations – a welcome change.
-The intention was for a collaborative interaction & the idea of using wacky sounds to create even wackier food shapes matched Swiggy’s personality.
+In a price-sensitive category like food delivery, there is a frequent shift in loyalty between platforms among our audience.
+This audience (21-35 y/o, urban) is also a mobile-first one: the quickest to adopt new social platform features.
+To gain affinity with this cohort, it was obvious that we had to design a social and mobile-friendly activity that resonated with their behaviour.
+67% of consumer interaction with brands on social media are customer service related.
+However, Instagram’s comparatively friendlier personality combined with the interactive element of messaging was an ideal combination for the brand to ease into a user engagement campaign.
+With voice notes, we noticed that Instagram inbox features could also be hacked to hold amusing conversations – a welcome change.
+The intention was collaboration & the idea of using wacky sounds to create even wackier food shapes matched Swiggy’s personality.

-Bluueeblaahhhbleehhhblueeblahblehblue: an odd gibberish tweet from one of India’s biggest brands.
-While Twitter-verse was trolling us for our tweet, little did they know that they were helping launch our biggest social media campaign ever.
-Fans were soon introduced to five films featuring hilariously innovative ways to get their voice-notes to resemble food shapes & win a year’s worth of food.
-Over 100 Comedians, musicians, rappers, actors and RJs formed the core team of influencers driving voice and sound experiments for the campaign.
-Behind-the-scene videos were instrumental in upping the crazy, resulting in even more UGC and traffic to Swiggy’s handle.
-We featured unique creations and replied in real-time with either text or voice.
-Reaction & making-of videos went live from Swiggy HQ through unique partnerships with popular radio stations like BigFM, and young publishers like Scoopwhoop.
+Bluueeblaahhhbleehhhblueeblahblehblue: a gibberish tweet from one of India’s biggest brands.
+While Twitter-verse began trolling us, little did they know that they were helping launch our biggest social media campaign ever and Swiggy’s initiation into Indian social pop-culture.
+Over 100 Comedians, musicians, rappers, actors etc. formed the core team of influencers driving voice and sound experiments through mobile for the campaign.
+Behind-the-scenes videos were instrumental in upping the crazy, resulting in even more UGC and traffic to Swiggy’s handle.
+We featured unique creations and replied in real-time with either text or voice on Instagram DM.
+Content created for Instagram went on to form the crux of our partnerships with popular radio stations like BigFM, and publishers like Scoopwhoop.
 All this, while Instagram blocked us 11 times giving the campaign an unexpected PR-push.

->The campaign generated 16 million+ Social Impressions and over 150,000 voice notes filled our inbox. >During that time, Swiggy witnessed a 40% rise in Instagram followers resulting in over 40,000+ new 18-35 y/olds joining our Instagram community. >The nature of the campaign resulted in 1165% growth in brand interactions. >The brag-factor of creating a perfect voice note meant users organically ended up sharing their creations and as a result, Swiggy’s Instagram reach went up 7700%. >The campaign crossed borders, receiving entries from Italy, Japan, Thailand and Canada – countries Swiggy didn’t even deliver to. >We turned winning voice notes into hilarious coupon codes, giving users their ticket to a year's worth of free food! >Swiggy amassed a 2100% spike in traffic to its platform from Instagram. >And a totally unintentional 24% average increase in orders for food resembling our most popular voice note creations.
+The campaign generated 16 million+ Social Impressions and over 150,000 voice notes filled our inbox.
+During that time, Swiggy witnessed a 40% rise in Instagram followers resulting in over 40,000+ new 18-35 y/olds joining our Instagram community.
+The nature of the campaign resulted in 1165% growth in brand interactions.
+The brag-factor of creating a perfect voice note meant users organically ended up sharing their creations and as a result, Swiggy’s Instagram reach went up 7700%.
+The campaign crossed borders, receiving entries from Italy, Japan, Thailand and Canada – countries Swiggy didn’t even deliver to.
+We turned winning voice notes into hilarious coupon codes, giving users their ticket to a year's worth of free food!
+Swiggy amassed a 2100% spike in traffic to its app from Instagram.
+A totally unintentional 24% average increase in orders for food resembling our most popular voice note creations.